“Awareness of Motorcycles” Can Prevent Many Accidents in Missouri

 - Check for injuries; call an ambulance when in doubt.

-- If accident is minor, move vehicles to a safe place, out of traffic.
+- If the accident is minor, move vehicles to a safe place out of traffic.

-- Take immediate notes about the accident, including specific damage, witness information and take photos with your cell phone.
-Trade insurance information with the other driver.
-Use our phone application “Injury Attorney” to upload the information and photos at the scene as well as it gives you a list of information that you need to get.
-After an accident, emotions run high and it is hard to remember.
+- Take immediate notes about the accident, including specific damage, witness information, and take photos with your cell phone—trade insurance information with the other driver.
+Use our phone application “Injury Attorney” to upload the information and photos at the scene, as well as gives you a list of information that you need to get.
+After an accident, emotions run high, and it is hard to remember.
 Downloading our app as a just-in-case app for any kind of motor vehicle accident is always helpful.

 - Notify your insurance agent immediately and if injured, contact a personal injury attorney right away.

 At The Cagle Law Firm, we know how traumatic a motorcycle accident injury can be.
-Frequently, injuries from motorcycle crashes are very serious if not fatal.
-Call our attorneys at .
+Frequently, injuries from motorcycle crashes are very serious, if not fatal.
+Call our attorneys at (314) 276-1681 today.